KAIST-VCLAB/SparseEllipsometry/README.md

 The 0 key in the numberpad resets the viewer to the original capture setting again.
 You can also switch your view to a normal map and a rendering image.
 Key 1 is for the rendering image, and key 2 is for the normal image.

+## License

+Inseung Hwang, Daniel S. Jeon, and Min H. Kim have developed this software and related documentation (the "Software"); confidential use in source form of the Software, without modification, is permitted provided that the following conditions are met:

+Neither the name of the copyright holder nor the names of any contributors may be used to endorse or promote products derived from the Software without specific prior written permission.

+The use of the software is for Non-Commercial Purposes only.
+As used in this Agreement, “Non-Commercial Purpose” means for the purpose of education or research in a non-commercial organization only.
+“Non-Commercial Purpose” excludes, without limitation, any use of the Software for, as part of, or in any way in connection with a product (including software) or service which is sold, offered for sale, licensed, leased, published, loaned or rented.
+If you require a license for a use excluded by this agreement, please email [minhkim@kaist.ac.kr]([mailto:minhkim@kaist.ac.kr]).

+Warranty: KAIST-VCLAB MAKES NO REPRESENTATIONS OR WARRANTIES ABOUT THE SUITABILITY OF THE SOFTWARE, EITHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+KAIST-VCLAB SHALL NOT BE LIABLE FOR ANY DAMAGES SUFFERED BY LICENSEE AS A RESULT OF USING, MODIFYING OR DISTRIBUTING THIS SOFTWARE OR ITS DERIVATIVES.

+Please refer to [license](LICENSE) for more details.

 ## BibTex
 ```BibTeX
 @Article{Ellipsometry:SIG:2022,